-Wednesday afternoon was the deadline for schools, cities, townships and other government entities to file levy requests with their county board of elections.
+Feb.
+5 was the deadline for schools, cities, townships and other government entities to file levy requests with their county boards of elections.
 Some of those issues have already been certified to the ballot, and the others will be certified in the next two weeks.

 Very few candidate races will be on the May ballot, and the most prominent of those — the primary for Dayton mayor and city commission — has a later filing deadline, March 7, per the city’s charter, so it’s not clear yet who will be running.

-There are a small handful of races where the candidate filing deadline was 4 p.m.
-Wednesday — city offices in Huber Heights, Miamisburg and Troy, as well as Municipal Court Judge races around the region — but many of those will go uncontested, with only one candidate running.
+There are a small handful of races where the candidate filing deadline was last week — city offices in Huber Heights, Miamisburg and Troy, as well as municipal court judge races around the region — but many of those will go uncontested, with only one candidate running.

 School tax/bond levies